-The holidays are the perfect time to curl up in a blanket, grab some popcorn and start a binge-a-thon of movies and television shows featuring Illinois alumni who became award-winning directors, screenwriters and actors.
+Winter break is the ideal time to curl up in a blanket, grab a steaming mug of hot chocolate and start a binge-a-thon of movies and television shows featuring Illinois alumni who became award-winning directors, screenwriters and actors.

 Here are a few suggestions to add to your streaming queue for your next movie night:

 The Oscar-winning director has been recognized for his critically-acclaimed work on movies like “Brokeback Mountain,” “Life of Pi,” “Sense and Sensibility," “Crouching Tiger, Hidden Dragon” and most recently "Billy Lynn's Long Halftime Walk."